-There is no separate income statement line item for the above, and in every company I have visited, when we start trying to quantify the above the numbers, the financial statement impact is huge.
-This is what I am referring to when I am concerned about the cost of hiring new employees.
+Unfortunately, there is no separate income statement line item for the above.
+In every company I have visited, the financial statement impact is huge when we start trying to quantify the above numbers.
+This is what I am referring to when I am concerned about the cost of hiring new employees:

 When developing a strategy, you need to consider the people decisions related to that strategy.
 In every company, there are several key positions that must be filled quickly in order to grow your business.
 In my client’s case the need was for additional salespeople.
 If your business model requires a unique individual (in other words, someone with a skill that is very unusual, hard to find, hard to attract, etc.) and you will need a lot of them to grow to the levels you want, you have a bad strategy.
 The solution to this is to change the model so that you will be able to staff your model.

 My coaching client and I looked at the cost of hiring problem and realized that he was not considering all the factors in the recruitment process and addressing them wisely.
 In their case, they wanted people to work on a commission-only basis, be highly experienced in my client’s industry, and be a seasoned salesperson.
 It should not have been a big surprise that none of their ideal candidates were biting.
 The people that were biting required different internal support systems, and the company was not set up to help them be successful.